wudixm/wudixm.github.io/_posts/2019-07-08-VIM-advanced.md

 19. `gv` Reselect last visual selection.
 20. `/^}` Forward search for closing bracket of a css class, if the css class is closed at the beginning of a new line i.e.
 21. `dl` Delete character under cursor.
 Same as x.
+22. `4i<tab><escape>` Insert 4 tabs (leaves you in command mode, not insert mode).
+23. `:r !ls` Pastes in the output of ls. ! calls an external process in vim.
+So this can be pretty userful.